vtex-apps/release-notes/docs/2019-week-39-40/stack-layout.md

 # Stack Layout

 The Stack Layout component allows display blocks to stack on top of others in a easy way.

 ![stack-layout](https://user-images.githubusercontent.com/52087100/66655794-1c02f380-ec13-11e9-9120-c1390d8d0df2.png)
+_Example of blocks using the Stack Layout_.

 ## What has changed